 These inflation levels are too low to be consistent with usual formulations of the Fed's price stability mandate.
-More troublingly, inflation continued to trend downward in 2010.
-In the third quarter of 2009, annualized core PCE inflation was 1.5 percent.
-Hence, in the course of one year, quarterly inflation rates fell by 100 basis points.
-A further deceleration of the same magnitude in 2011 would drive inflation into negative territory.
+More troublingly, inflation fell substantially in 2010.
+From the fourth quarter of 2008 through the fourth quarter of 2009, core PCE inflation was

+1.7 percent.
+Hence, in the course of one year, inflation rates fell by 90 basis points.
+A further deceleration of the same magnitude in 2011 would drive core PCE inflation into negative territory.

 With that said, I'm optimistic that inflation will actually turn north in 2011.
-Our Minneapolis Fed forecasting model predicts that, by the end of 2011, inflation will be between 1.5 and 2 percent.
+Our Minneapolis Fed forecasting model indicates that, over the course of 2011, inflation will be around 1.5 percent.
 We can get another reading by looking at the prices of financial instruments called zero-coupon inflation-indexed swaps.
 Their current prices imply that, for the coming year, expected inflation will be roughly 1.7 percent.

-To summarize: I expect that real output will grow slightly more rapidly in 2011 than in 2010.
+To summarize: I expect real output to grow slightly more rapidly in 2011 than in 2010.
 Household deleveraging and bank asset quality will remain a drag on the recovery.
 Unemployment will fall-but much more slowly than we would like.
-Finally, as is suggested by financial market data, I am optimistic that we will see some re-inflation in the coming year.
+Finally, as is suggested by financial market data, I am optimistic that inflation will be higher in 2011 than in 2010, while still remaining under 2 percent.